-During intake, an applicant is informed that they may make a complaint related to child care provided through the SC Voucher Program by calling 1-800-763-2223.
+Clients may make a complaint related to child care provided through the SC Voucher Program by calling 1-800-763-2223.
 A client is encouraged to report concerns or complaints about the following:

-- A. A provider whom the client suspects of violating minimum licensing standards - B. A provider whom the client suspects is not providing quality child care, as defined by the SC Voucher Program Standards.
+- A provider whom the client suspects of violating minimum licensing standards - A provider whom the client suspects is not providing quality child care, as defined by the SC Voucher Program Standards.